 The trellis protects your cucumber vines effectively. it creates a barrier between the plant and the ground.
 Likewise, it helps contain the plant to grow erect and sprout beautifully.
 This ensures that your garden is productive and appealing.
-Cucumber trellis is easy to construct.
-You can own a cucumber trellis without much efforts or costs.
+Cucumber trellises are easy to construct.
+You can own cucumber trellises without much efforts or costs.

-Steps in Building a Cucumber Trellis in Your Garden
+Steps in Building Cucumber Trellises in Your Garden

-Follow these easy steps to building a cucumber trellis the easy and affordable way:
+Follow these easy steps to building cucumber trellises the easy and affordable way:

 Step 1: Construct the trellis frame